The Three University Missions Ranking: History

 Plans were first announced in 2016 in Russia for the development of a new international ranking that would evaluate not only the quality of education and research, but also the level of international cooperation as well as the contribution to sustainable development and distance learning.
 The non-profit Association of Rating Makers, established by RAEX International Group and leading Russian rating agencies and ranking compilers, acts as the ranking’s operator.

 The pilot version of the ranking was published in December 2017.
 It included 200 universities from 39 countries.

 The second issue of the ranking, published in November 2018, included 333 universities from 53 countries.
 The 2019 table included more than 1200 universities; in 2020, the number has risen to 1500 universities from 97 countries and territories.
 In 2021, there were 1,650 higher education institutions represented in the ranking.
-In 2022, the list has been expanded up to 1,800 universities.
+In 2022 the list has been expanded up to 1,800 universities and in 2023 - up to 2000.

-In 2022, the latest ranking issue served as a basis for the creation of the “Three University Missions” Ecosystem, which incorporates following ranking projects: MosIUR (global ranking of academic universities), RAEX-100 (top 100 Russian universities), Subject Rankings of Russian universities (in 29 subject areas), Local Rankings (universities from each of the 8 Russian Federal Districts) and Special Rankings (devoted to specific aspects of universities activities, such as influence, media activity etc).
+In 2022, the latest ranking issue served as a basis for the creation of the “Three University Missions” Ecosystem, which incorporates following ranking projects: MosIUR (global ranking of academic universities), RAEX-100 (top 100 Russian universities), Subject Rankings of Russian universities (in 35 subject areas), Local Rankings (universities from each of the 8 Russian Federal Districts) and Special Rankings (devoted to specific aspects of universities activities, such as influence, media activity etc).

 In November 2022, the decision has been made to establish a joint Working Group on the development and implementation of the “Three University Missions” Ecosystem between Russian Union of Rectors (RUR) and Russian Academy of Sciences (RAS).
 It is planned for the Russian Academy of Education (RAE) to join the Working Group later on, as well.